nikolaybutnik/assignment-4-code-quiz/README.md

 # Assignment 4: Code Quiz

 Assignment 4 for Carleton University Coding Bootcamp.
 This assignment focused on creating an interactive web-based multiple choice quiz.
 The assigment involved creating a list of question and answer objects, presenting them to the user, and checking the user's answers.
-User score is kept and saved to loccal storage, and can be viewed at will.
+User score is kept and saved to local storage, and can be viewed at will.
 [Link to application](https://nikolaybutnik.github.io/assignment-4-code-quiz/)

 ## Pupose